ChaosTools.jl

 Description

-A ds::DynamicalSystemrepresentes a flow Φ in a state space.
+A DynamicalSystemrepresents the time evolution of a state in a state space.
 It mainly encapsulates three things:

 1. A state, typically referred to as u, with initial value u0.
 The space that u occupies is the state space of ds and the length of u is the dimension of ds (and of the state space).